Timeline

 2008

-After 1 and a half year of hard work the solo show was held in London, I remember the same evening of our opening the news kicked in that the financial crisis was taking over London.
+After 1 and a half years of hard work the solo show was held in London, I remember in the same evening of our opening the news kicked in that the financial crisis was taking over London.
 Oh well, we sold alright eventually.

-Pieces were going to important homes: Lathe V in brown was bought by Jean Paul Gaultier for his private art collection, Lathe VIII was acquired as part of the permanent collection of the Victoria & Albert Museum in London.
-I was exhibiting my works with Carpenters Workshop Gallery on group shows in Design Miami/Basel as well as Pavilion of Arts and Design, London showcasing Lathe table, Lathe Chairs I, III and V.
+Pieces were going to important homes!
+Lathe V in brown was bought by Jean Paul Gaultier for his private art collection, Lathe VIII was acquired as part of the permanent collection of the Victoria & Albert Museum in London.
+I was exhibiting my works with Carpenters Workshop Gallery on group shows in Design Miami/Basel, Basel as well as Pavilion of Arts and Design, London, showcasing the Lathe table, Lathe Chairs I, III and V.

 2009